Thuata/FrameworkBundle/doc/idea.md

  - The User layer *can* use the Technical layer __if and only if__ it is to fetch a single entity by a unique identifier

+## Should I use _Thuata Framework Bundle_ ?

+This idea of layers is the fundamentals behind _Thuata Framework Bundle_, if that concept does not fit the way you develop, _Thuata Framework Bundle_ won't fit you.
+It's sad but there are many design patterns for applications and lots of them are good.

+If you have not yet decided how you will design your model or if that design is OK for you, then you're welcome to continue.

 ## Exemple : TODO list application

 Ok its not an original one, but its a smart one ;).